 Footprints are earmarked based on assembly techniques.
 They can be SMT, through-hole, or BGA (hundreds of connections per footprint).
-Its characteristics depends on the mechanical dimensions and tolerances of the component to the standards used to create the footprint and design needs.
+Its characteristics depend on the mechanical dimensions and tolerances of the component to the standards used to create the footprint and design needs.

 An SMD connector footprint example

 For SMD components, we first create the pads, define component height and area, number of layers, outline, component keepout region, pitch of the component, and finally attach it to the schematic.

 Length = (No. of POS x .050” [1.27 mm]) +.002”/-.010” [+.05/-.25]mm

 - Height = (B+2.54+1.3) mm = 7.02 mm

 Rectangle SMD pad: